Computer Science (CSC)

 CSC 235 Server-Side Development 4 credits

 This course provides an overview of programming and database techniques used in server-side programming.
 Topics include handling web form data, SQL, database design, security considerations, stored procedures and JSON.
-(Prerequisite: minimum grade of C- in CSC 135)
+(Prerequisite: minimum grade of C- in CSC 135 and CSC 230)

 CSC 240 Database Development for Business 4 credits